 Domestic flights included.

 Trips are also available in both longer and shorter variants.

 Introduction to the Snow Leopard Tour to Ladakh

-This Signature snow leopard expedition to Ladakh is guided by top specialist guides such as Behzad Larry, Brad Josephs, and Sebastian Kennerknecht.
+This Signature snow leopard expedition to Ladakh is guided by top specialist guides, naturalists, and expedition leaders.
+This is the best snow leopard tour for photographers.
+Our expedition leaders have extensive experience with snow leopards.
 They work in tandem with our Ladakhi Field Team, the very best in the business.
-If you’re looking to get better at photography, get a deeper perspective of the history and culture of this region, or want to travel with a top-notch Western naturalist, this is the expedition for you.
+If you’re looking to get better at photography, get a deeper perspective of the history and culture of this region, or want to travel with a top-notch naturalist, this is the expedition for you.

 Our Other Snow Leopard Tours & Expeditions

-This snow leopard expedition as well as our Classic Snow Leopard Tour are the most comfortable and luxurious snow leopard journeys in the world.
+This snow leopard expedition is the most comfortable and luxurious snow leopard journey in the world.
 We also have a Snow Leopard Tour to Mongolia, and a Snow Leopard Expedition to Kyrgyzstan.
 The journey to Mongolia is at lower altitudes, while the journey to Kyrgyzstan is tougher than either Ladakh or Mongolia.
 To learn more, read our extensive article, “Which Snow Leopard Tracking Tour: India, Mongolia or Kyrgyzstan?”
 Or give us a call.